google/fhir-data-pipes/pipelines/controller/README.md

 The FHIR Pipelines Controller helps you schedule and manage the continuous transformation of data from a [HAPI FHIR server](https://hapifhir.io/) to a collection of Apache Parquet files.
-It uses the FHIR Data Pipes JDBC pipeline to run either full or incremental transformations to a Parquet data warehouse.
+It uses the FHIR Data Pipes pipeline to run either full or incremental transformations to a Parquet data warehouse.

-The FHIR Pipelines Controller only works with HAPI FHIR servers using Postgres.
+The JDBC mode of FHIR Pipelines Controller only works with HAPI FHIR servers.
 You can see
 [an example of configuring a HAPI FHIR server to use Postgres here](https://github.com/hapifhir/hapi-fhir-jpaserver-starter#postgresql-configuration).